RatherRude/Elite-Dangerous-AI-Integration/docs/freeSetup.md

 Secondly, you will need to configure the STT model.
 At the time of writing we recommend using `distil-medium.en` or `distil-small.en`.

-Thrid, you will need to configure the network access.
+Third, you will need to configure the network access.
 Confirm the defaults as 127.0.0.0 and port 8080 if you are unsure.

 The AIServer window will then download the selected models and show a message when done: `* Running on http://127.0.0.1:8080`.